liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/database-tutorials/mongodb.md

         }
         ```

-1. Navigate to your project folder in the CLI and run the Liquibase&#160;<a href="https://docs.liquibase.com/commands/change-tracking/status.html" class="MCXref xref">status</a> command to see whether the connection is successful:</li>
+1. Navigate to your project folder in the CLI and run the Liquibase&#160;<a href="https://docs.liquibase.com/commands/change-tracking/status.html" class="MCXref xref">status</a> command to see whether the connection is successful:

     ```
     liquibase status --username=test --password=test --changelog-file=<changelog.xml>
     ```

     !!! note
         You can pass arguments in the CLI or keep them in the Liquibase properties file.

-1. Make changes to your database with the <a href="https://docs.liquibase.com/commands/update/update.html" class="MCXref xref">update</a> command.</li>
+1. Make changes to your database with the <a href="https://docs.liquibase.com/commands/update/update.html" class="MCXref xref">update</a> command.

     ```
     liquibase update --changelog-file=<changelog.xml>
     ```

-1. From a database UI tool, ensure that your database contains `myCollection` along with the <a href="https://docs.liquibase.com/concepts/tracking-tables/databasechangelog-table.html">DATABASECHANGELOG table</a> and <a href="https://docs.liquibase.com/concepts/tracking-tables/databasechangeloglock-table.html">DATABASECHANGELOGLOCK table</a>.
+1. From a database UI tool, ensure that your database contains `myCollection` along with the [DATABASECHANGELOG table](https://docs.liquibase.com/concepts/tracking-tables/databasechangelog-table.html) and [DATABASECHANGELOGLOCK table](https://docs.liquibase.com/concepts/tracking-tables/databasechangeloglock-table.html).

     !!! tip
-        You can use <a href="https://www.mongodb.com/products/compass">MongoDB Compass</a> to easily view collections in your database.
+        You can use [MongoDB Compass](https://www.mongodb.com/products/compass) to easily view collections in your database.
 For example, run the commands `use myDatabase` and `db.myCollection.find()`.

 ## MongoDB command examples